The creativity of author, designer, broadcaster Ben Arogundade

 I GET UP AT SIX A.M.
 EVERY DAY.
 I have a strict health and fitness regime.
 The first thing I do is drink a half-litre of purified water.
 I loosen up with a foam roller, eat a mouthful of organic dates or figs, and then I go running, usually a distance of 8k, and with some driving funk music in my headphones.

 When I come back I strip off and put the clothes straight in the washing machine, and then I have a protein shake, all the time with the headphones still on.
-I usually have a little dance, naked, while I drink.
+Usually I dance a little while I drink.
 Then I shower, with Radio 4’s Today programme in the background.
-Afterwards I moisturise with coconut oil, and then get dressed.
+Afterwards I get dressed.
 Most days I wear a similar combination — loose-fitting cargo pants, T-shirt and silver trainers, of which I have about six pairs.
 After this comes a big breakfast.
 I start with a bowl of mixed nuts and seeds, sprinkled with bee pollen, coconut and blueberries, plus a blob of kefir.
 This is followed by a large bowl of steamed green vegetables and two boiled eggs.

 My father was a strict disciplinarian who believed in education above all things.
 To him, the concept of play was unnecessary.
 If I deviated from his rules in any way, he would beat me, either with his belt, his bare hands, or with a length of electrical cable, doubled up.
 I’d get beaten for the slightest of things.
 Even looking at my father angrily would get me the belt.
 As he hit me, he’d tell me I was “stupid”, or “useless”, and other things like this.
 My white English friends never seemed to get beaten when they misbehaved.
 Instead, they got sent to be bed without any supper.
 I was amazed at this, because to me this was not punishment.
 I remember wondering, is this what being English is about?
 Not getting punished for stuff?